How to Become a BCBA

 Once you have your undergraduate degree, preferably in a field related to behavioral analysis, you’ll need to begin meeting the BCBA certification requirements to become a behavioral analyst.
 Once these requirements are met, you can receive certification and start working as a professional BCBA.

 According to the BACB, there are four potential pathways you can take before applying for the exam.
 The most common Pathway — Pathway 1 — is discussed in detail below.
 However, there are alternate Pathways you can take to earn the certification.
-Having three years of full-time experience in behavioral analysis teaching and research or 10 years of postdoctoral work in behavioral analysis can also put you on track to obtaining a BCBA certification.
+Having three years of full-time experience in behavioral analysis teaching and research, or 10 years of postdoctoral work in behavioral analysis, can also put you on track to obtain a BCBA certification.
 All of these paths to becoming a BCBA are valid and will put you on track to a rewarding, fulfilling career.

 Step 1: Earn a Relevant Graduate Degree